AndreaHobby/andreahobby.io/index.md

 ## Upcoming Activities
-- I will be on the Health Analytic Insights Podcast.
-I will post the link when I have it.
+- I will give a presentation on bias in healthcare algorithms sometime in June.
+I will post when I have that information.

 ## Most Recent Activities